EchterAlsFake/PHUB/README.md

 able to access most used or useful PH features, such as video searching, accessing account features, video downloading, and a lot more.

+> [!WARNING]
-> ⚠️ This project is probably against Pornhub TOS.
+> This project is probably against Pornhub TOS.
 Use at your own risks.

+> [!CAUTION]
+> The documentation for this project is a bit outdated.
+I don't have the time to do it, but if you are willing to help, PRs are welcome!

 ## Installation